abhijithsnair1111/Retail-Data-Analytics-Project/README.md

 - [x] Define the Data Architecture of the project by understanding the structure of the Database

-- [x] Perform **Exploratory Data Analysis** on the Facts and Dimension tables to understand basic information about the data
+- [x] Perform **Exploratory Data Analysis** on the tables to understand basic information about the data

 - [x] Perform **Advanced Analytics on the data to extract in depth information through complex calculations

 - [x] Create two reports each for the **Customers** and **Products** to be used in future Reportings

-- [x] Check whether the Analysis answers all the existing business questions and provide insights
+- [x] Check whether the Analysis answers business questions and provide insights

 - [x] Provide clear documemtation reagarding the entire process in a easy to acess format